Edinburgh-Chemistry-Teaching/ResearchTechniques_MD/Session1/Session1.md

 **WHY?**

-* Shell has high action-to-keystroke ratio, great for automating repetitive tasks.
+* Shell has a high action-to-keystroke ratio, which is great for automating repetitive tasks.
 * Helps access (and manage) networked machines and high-performance computing resources.

 **HOW?**